subatomicglue/maggen/build_notes/README.md

 - **Rotor** (spinning disc with magnets)
 - **Stator** (stationary disc with wire coils)

 This has some issues with curved fields that make this configuration not optimal.
+Not all the flux lines eminating from the magnet will pass through the coils.
+This can be optimized with cores inside the coils, or simply using a more efficient cell structure.

 ### More Efficient Cell Structure:
 So to do it efficiently & maximize output, we need to straighten out the magnetic fields (flux) across the stator coils.
 Normally flux curves around a magnet "in the shape of an apple".
 We can ensure the flux runs straight (uncurved) through the stator by putting magnetically mating (attracting N to S) rotors on both sides of the stator: